Clinic Health and Safety Measures

 TotalCardiology is committed to protecting the health and safety of our patients and staff.

-If you have any symptoms of respiratory illness (e.g., fever, runny nose, cough, shortness of breath) please call our office to rescheduled.
+If you have any symptoms of respiratory illness (e.g., fever, runny nose, cough, shortness of breath) please call our office to see if your appointment needs to be rescheduled.

 Please bring only one essential visitor, if required, to support your care (e.g., translator, mobility issues),